 \section{Phase diagram}

 Bringing all the findings together allows for drawing a concentration-temperature phase diagram for the \EPSG\, system with $0\leq x \leq 0.15$ which is shown in Fig.~\ref{PD}.
-For low substitution levels $x\le0.089$ (blue area), the valence crossover of \EPS\, is maintained, but strongly suppressed down to $\approx 60$\,K. In this region, the thermodynamic signatures of the valence crossover are strongly tied to a pronounced decrease of the in-plane lattice parameter (crosses in Fig.\ref{PD}).
-For higher substitution levels $x\ge0.10$ (red area), the ground state of the system changed to long-range antiferromagnetic order below $\approx 50$\,K and no shrinkage of the lattice is observed as function of temperature.
-This finding refines the previous work on polycrystalline samples by Cho \textit{et al.} \cite{Cho02}, such that the interval for the critical substitution level $x_c$ below which the valence fluctuations are suppressed and AFM order sets in, is slightly below $x=0.105$.
+For low substitution levels $x<0.09$ (blue area), the valence crossover of \EPS\, is maintained, but strongly suppressed down to $\approx 60$\,K. In this region, the thermodynamic signatures of the valence crossover are strongly tied to a pronounced decrease of the in-plane lattice parameter (crosses in Fig.~\ref{PD}).
+For higher substitution levels $x>0.10$ (red area), the ground state of the system changed to long-range AFM order below $\approx 50$\,K. From these findings it is evident that the critical concentration $x_c$, where valence fluctuations are suppressed and AFM order sets in, is slightly below $x=0.105$.
 For the next lower concentration level $x = 0.089$ we clearly observe the valence crossover as function of temperature.
 Therefore, the critical concentration is somewhere in between and we determined it from the presented data as $x_c = 0.10(1)$.